Kaihanga Kapata Taonga

 - small specialist furniture businesses.

-- Competenz, Careers New Zealand interview, September 2014.
+- Lyne, A, training manager, Competenz, Careers New Zealand interview, April 2017.

 Progression and specialisations